9:30AM - 1:00PM

 Provide students with various opportunities to practice their skills and receive individualised feedback.

-In addition to the above, we also make sure that classes are kept small – no bigger than eight students for every coach – and that students are only exposed to a safe and welcoming environment where they feel comfortable expressing themselves.
+We also make sure that classes are kept small – no bigger than eight students for every coach – so students are nurtured in a safe and welcoming environment where they feel comfortable expressing themselves.

 There are two groups of students who would benefit from our Presentation Skills Tigers program.

-After completing the Presentation Skills Tigers program, students should:
+After completing the Informative Speeches program, students should: